k2view-academy/K2View-Academy/articles/26_fabric_security/04_fabric_interfaces_security.md

 ## Securing Interfaces Settings

-Base interfaces, those that are not a part of the environments, are used either for development environments or by customers that do not have multiple source environments.
+Base interfaces, those that are not a part of the environments, are used either for development environments or by customers that do not have multiple-source environments.
 The secrets, like passwords, for this interface is encrypted and saved in the [XML file](/articles/25_environments/04_offline_deployment.md#xml-file-example) used to stage the project's deployment onto the server.

 </studio>